 There are several statuses you can see when you are checking on the status of your background check.
 You can see the different statuses and what they mean at the Checkr status website.

-What To Do When Your DoorDash Background Check Requires Attention
+What To Do When Your Background Check Requires Attention

-A frustrating situation that can happen is if you get a message saying your DoorDash background check requires attention.
+One frustrating situation that can happen is if you get a message saying your background check requires attention.
 Sometimes, you might need to explain something in your background check.

 Other times, however, you can clear your background check, but due to a technical glitch, you’ll find that you still aren’t activated.
 When this happens, you need to get in touch with DoorDash support and keep hounding them about it.
 Unfortunately, this is just something that can happen and there’s no easy solution other than continuing to pester DoorDash until they fix the issue.

-The DoorDash background check can see your entire criminal history, regardless of when it happened.
-So long as it is in the public records, it’ll appear on your DoorDash background check.
+The background check can see your entire criminal history, regardless of when it happened.
+So long as it is in the public records, it’ll likely appear on your background check.